Planning & Booking

 - Assembling and disassembling wheelchairs

-Jetstar generally considers that the Accompanying Customers for children must be at least 15 years old.
+Jetstar considers that the Accompanying Customers for children must be at least 15 years old.
 One Accompanying Customer can assist a maximum of four customers that do not meet Jetstar’s independent traveller requirements.

 Customers with an intellectual disability may be required to travel with an Accompanying Customer.